liam-nguyen/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 * Different users may need different types of access to a file or directory.

-The most general scheme to implement identity dependent access is to associate with each file and directory an **access-control list**(ACL, 访问控制列表) specifying user names and the types of access allowed for each user.
+The most general scheme to implement identity dependent access is to associate with each file and directory an **access-control list**(==ACL==, 访问控制列表) specifying user names and the types of access allowed for each user.

 * If a user is listed for the requested access, the access is allowed.
 * Otherwise, a protection violation occurs, and the user job is denied access to the file.